x2-dmmd/x2/md/tutorials/2userInput.md

 out output :: Outputs: -5
 ```

 However, because the user input always gives us a string, we need a way to convert it into a number.
-We can also use the `num` operator for this:
+We can use the `num` operator for this:

 ```xt
 psh "5" myInteger